jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 +---------------+-------------------------------+
 ```

-## Performance
+## Performance Notes

-### 1. Full-Text Index Setup Cost
+### 1. Full-Text Index One-Time Cost

-There is a one-time cost for reading the embedded full-text from the Parquet file
+There is a one-time cost for reading the embedded full-text index from the Parquet file
 and initializing it for querying.
 For a tantivy index containing 10 million
-documents, it takes ~130ms (~411 MB).
+documents, it takes ~128ms (~411 MB).

 ```text
 TRACE open:read_directory:index_offset: parquet_embed_tantivy::index: close time.busy=15.7µs time.idle=750ns